IsaiaScope/Iso_Obsidian_2.0/React/data/theory/class-component.md

-- [Class component](https://react.dev/reference/react/Component) => no more necessari after React v16.8 when hook are introduced
+- [DOC of Class components](https://react.dev/reference/react/Component) => no more necessari after React v16.8 when hook are introduced
 	- prop = this.props
 	- need super()
 	- render() {}